IHE/RAD.IMR/input/pagecontent/RAD-Y3.md

 See [IMR Security Considerations](volume-1.html#security-considerations)

 This transaction should not return information that the Requester is not authorized to access.
 Where authorization here is inclusive of system, app, and user according to local policy, patient consents, and security layering.
 However, the transaction may return DiagnosticReport resources that have Reference elements that the Requester may not have access to.
 This is to say that the authorization need only be to the content returned in the Bundle.
-There may be references (URLs) for which the content is not authorized.
+There may be references (URLs) for which the Requester is not authorized to access the content.
 This is considered proper as the Requester would need to retrieve the content pointed to by those references, and at that time the proper authorization decision would be made on that context and content.
 In this way it is possible for a Requester to get DiagnosticReport resources that are pointing at data that the Requester is not authorized to retrieve.
 Thus, the URLs used must be carefully crafted so as to not expose sensitive data in the URL value.

 #### 2:3.Y3.5.1 Security Audit Considerations